-We propose to address the two overarching hypotheses through three interconnected aims, representing a comprehensive combination of experiments and modeling (Fig. 1).
+We propose to address these two overarching hypotheses through three interconnected Specific Aims, representing a comprehensive combination of experiments and modeling (Fig. 1).

-Aim 1 – Behavioral experiments.
+Specific Aim 1 – Behavioral experiments.
 We will quantify the behavioral response of larval fish to PAHs, including avoidance/attraction, swimming speeds, escape response, mortality, and recruitment rate.
-By examining larval behavioral traits in response to PAH, we will establish modeling parameters for orientation, swimming speed, and mortality in a virtual 3-D modeling arena (Aim 2).
+By examining larval behavioral traits in response to PAH, we will establish modeling parameters for orientation, swimming speed, and mortality in a virtual 3-D modeling arena (Specific Aim 2).

-Aim 2 – Experimental results to orientation modeling.
+Specific Aim 2 – Experimental results to orientation modeling.
 We will translate experimental results to modeling traits and parameters and bridge experimental small scales (seconds and centimeters) and dispersal-related scales (tens of kilometers and days).
-This aim will also include the implementation of classical movement strategies (e.g., Correlated Random Walk (CRW), and Biased Correlated Random Walk (BCRW)), and PAH-related orientation behavior (avoidance, attraction, indifference) while also keeping track of the toxic-dose state of each virtual larva.
-In addition, this Aim will provide the quantitative framework and mathematical formulation and parametrization for examining pollution and dispersal within a single framework, which was never done before.
-The resulting formulation and parametrization of this aim will be incorporated into biophysical models of larval dispersal (Aim 3).
+This Aim will also include the implementation of classical movement strategies of correlated random walk (CRW), biased correlated random walk (BCR), and PAH-related orientation behavior (avoidance, attraction, indifference).
+The strategies will be employed while keeping track of the toxic-dose state of each virtual larva.
+In addition, this Specific Aim will provide the quantitative framework and mathematical formulation and parametrization to examine pollution and dispersal within a single framework.
+This framework has never been developed or applied before.
+The resulting formulation and parametrization of this Aim will be incorporated into biophysical models of larval dispersal (Specific Aim 3).

-Aim 3 – Dispersal and connectivity modeling.
-We will incorporate experimentally obtained biophysical larval traits formulated in (Aim 2) in models of biophysical larval dispersal, including spatiotemporally explicit PAH concertation fields.
-Using the parametrization and formulations obtained in Aim 2, we will run a series of larval dispersal models for the Eastern Mediterranean, examining the effects of larval response to PAH pollution on larval dispersal and connectivity.
-Dispersal and connectivity-related variables such as dispersal distance, recruitment success, and number of connections, will be quantified as part of this aim.
+Specific Aim 3 – Dispersal and connectivity modeling.
+We will incorporate experimentally obtained biophysical larval traits formulated in Specific Aim 2 into models of biophysical larval dispersal, including spatiotemporally explicit PAH concertation fields.
+Using the parametrization and formulations obtained in Specific Aim 2, we will run a series of larval dispersal models for the Eastern Mediterranean, examining the effects of larval response to PAH pollution on larval dispersal and connectivity.
+Dispersal and connectivity-related variables, such as dispersal distance, recruitment success, and number of connections, will be quantified as part of this Aim.